-The Board of Directors recommends a vote FOR this proposal.
-General

-At the Annual Meeting, Shareholders will be asked to approve an amendment to the Nordstrom, Inc. Employee Stock Purchase Plan (the "Stock Purchase Plan").
+Proposal 2The Board of Directors recommends a vote FOR this proposal.Approval of the Amendment to the Nordstrom, Inc. Employee Stock Purchase PlanGeneralAt the Annual Meeting, Shareholders will be asked to approve an amendment to the Nordstrom, Inc. Employee Stock Purchase Plan (the "Stock Purchase Plan").
 Shareholder approval of this amendment to the Stock Purchase Plan will:

-- · increase the maximum number of shares of Common Stock authorized for issuance under the Stock Purchase Plan by 3,200,000 shares; and - modify the procedure used by the Compensation Committee to designate Company subsidiaries as participating subsidiaries in the Stock Purchase Plan.
+- increase the maximum number of shares of Common Stock authorized for issuance under the Stock Purchase Plan by 3,200,000 shares; and - modify the procedure used by the Compensation Committee to designate Company subsidiaries as participating subsidiaries in the Stock Purchase Plan.